 James and Joan ruled Scotland for 13 years; James even allowed Joan to take some part in the business of government.
 His reforms, however, and desire for a firm but just government made enemies of some nobles, including his own chamberlain Sir Robert Stewart, grandson of Walter, Earl of Atholl, who had been James’s heir until the birth of his son.

 Due to his long imprisonment in the fortresses of England, James tended to avoid castles.
-In February 1437 he was staying at the Blackfriars in Perth when his chamberlain dismissed the guard and, having removed the locking bar to the King’s quarters, let the assassins into the priory.
+On 21 February 1437 the King was staying at the Blackfriars in Perth when his chamberlain dismissed the guard and, having removed the locking bar to the King’s quarters, let the assassins into the priory.

 James and Joan were alone with the queen’s ladies when they heard the men approaching.
 On seeing the locking bar missing, Joan’s lady, Kate Douglas, used her own arm to bar the door.
 The queen hid the king in an underground vault as Kate’s arm broke and the plotters gained entry.
 They dragged James from his hiding placed and stabbed him to death; Joan herself was wounded in the scuffle.